-Modems must be compatible with your internet service provider.
+Modems must be compatible with your ISP.
 Carriers typically give you a matching unit if you sign up to rent modems and routers directly from them.
 However, when purchasing your own modems, you must ensure it’s compatible with both your service carrier itself and your internet bandwidth tier.
 Both can be done by checking the DOCSIS standard release number as well as calling your provider to hear their definitive modem list.

 2. High-Speed Internet Access

-Upgraded internet tiers — including packages delivering bandwidth above 100 Mbps — requires new generations of DOCSIS modems, typically a DOCSIS 3 or 3.1.
+Upgraded internet tiers — including packages delivering bandwidth above 100 Mbps — require new generations of DOCSIS modems, typically a DOCSIS 3 or 3.1.
 Older units simply won’t have the capacity to support these service speeds, meaning when you upgrade your overall internet package, you’ll likely need to purchase a new cable modem as well to utilize the connection you’re paying for.

 3. Upload and Download Speeds

 Many internet providers advertise packages according to their max download speeds (in Mbps).
 Typical download speeds depend on your service provider, geographic location, hardware condition, package tier type and other variables.

 When selecting your cable modem internet package, though, it’s equally as important to consider the max upload speeds.
 Cable modems operate under an asynchronous delivery, meaning those upload speeds will be a fraction of the stated download speeds.
 Yet the nature of business operations is synchronous and relies on the constant flow of sent and received documents, data, Internet communications, cloud access and more.
 Each of these activities requires quick upload speeds just as much as fast retrievals and downloads.
 For that reason, organizational leaders must pay just as much attention to upload speed as advertised downloading ones.